Small eigenvalues of closed Riemann surfaces for large genus: Introduction

 \section{\textbf{Introduction}}

-For a closed hyperbolic \RS \ $X_g$ of genus $g\geq 2$, the spectrum of the Laplacian on $X_g$ is a fascinating topic in a number of mathematical fields for a long time.
+For a closed \RS \ $X_g$ of genus $g\geq 2$, the complex structure uniquely determines a complete hyperbolic metric on $X_g$.
+The spectrum of the Laplacian on $X_g$ given by the hyperbolic metric has been a fascinating topic in a number of mathematical fields for a long time.
 It is well-known that the spectrum of $X_g$ is a discrete subset in $\R^{\geq 0}$ and consists of eigenvalues with finite multiplicity.
 We enumerate them, counted with multiplicity, in the following increasing order

 Buser \cite{Bus77} showed that for any constant $\eps>0$, there exists a hyperbolic surface $X_g$ of genus $g \geq 2$ such that $\lambda_{2g-3}(X_g)<\eps$.
 Schoen, Wolpert and Yau \cite{SWY80} showed that for any integer $i \in [1, 2g-3]$, the $i$-th eigenvalue $\lambda_i(X_g)$ is comparable to a quantity $L_i$ on $X_g$.
 Here $L_i$ is the minimal possible sum of the lengths of simple closed geodesics in $X_g$ which cut $X_g$ into $i+1$ pieces.
-Clearly the quantity $L_i\ (1\leq i \leq 2g-3)$ can be arbitrary close to $0$ for certain \RS s.
-And they \cite{SWY80} also showed that $\lambda_{2g-2}(X_g)>c(g)$ where $c(g)>0$ is a constant only depending on $g$.
+Clearly the quantity $L_i\ (1\leq i \leq (2g-3))$ can be arbitrary close to $0$ for certain hyperbolic surfaces.
+And they \cite{SWY80} also showed that $\lambda_{2g-2}(X_g)>c(g)$ where $c(g)$ is a positive constant only depending on $g$.
 Then Buser \cite[Theorem 8.1.4]{Bus92} showed that the constant $c(g)$ can be chosen to be uniform (independent of $g$).
-Otal and Rosas \cite{OR09} showed that if the metric is analytic, then the constant $c(g)$ can be exactly chosen to be $\frac{1}{4}$.
-Ballmann, Matthiesen and Mondal \cite{BMM16} showed that the assumption on the real analyticity of the hyperbolic metric in \cite{OR09} can be removed.
+Otal and Rosas \cite{OR09} showed that for any analytic Riemannian metric on $X_g$ with curvature $\leq -1$, then the constant $c(g)$ above can be exactly chosen to be $\frac{1}{4}$.
+And it is known that a complete hyperbolic metric is always analytic.
+Ballmann, Matthiesen and Mondal \cite{BMM16} showed that the assumption on the real analyticity of the metric in \cite{OR09} can be removed.

 Let $\sM_g$ be the moduli space of \RS s of genus $g$.
-Fix any integer $k\geq 1$, as introduced above, by Schoen-Wolpert-Yau \cite{SWY80} the $k$-th eigenvalue $\lambda_{k}$ can be arbitrarily closed to $0$ near certain boundary of $\sM_g$ for large enough $g$.
+Fix any positive integer $k$, as introduced above, by Schoen-Wolpert-Yau \cite{SWY80} the $k$-th eigenvalue $\lambda_{k}$ can be arbitrarily closed to $0$ near certain boundary of $\sM_g$ for large enough $g$.
 For any $X=X_g \in \sM_g$, let $h(X)$ be the Cheeger constant of $X \in \sM_g$ (one may see \cite{Che70} or Section \ref{sec-low} for the definition).
 Mirzakhani \cite[Theorem 4.8]{Mir13} showed that the following limit probability holds:

 where $\Vol_{wp}$ is the Weil-Petersson measure induced from the classical Weil-Petersson metric on $\sM_g$.